 The 3 Starbucks Chai Teas

 Starbucks lists 3 subtypes of chai teas on their online menu.
-As “chai” means “tea,” shorten these drink names to chai latte, iced chai latte, and Teavana tea.
+As “chai” means “tea,” shorten these drink names to chai latte or iced chai latte.
 Your barista will thank you.

 1. Chai Tea Latte

-The Starbucks chai tea latte is the most iconic combination of black tea and espresso to appease any tea lover or coffee connoisseur seeking a taste of both.
-Enjoy the warmth radiating from its steamed milk with a foam topping and a balanced spicy infusion of clove and cinnamon.
+The Starbucks chai tea latte is the most iconic combination of black tea, spices and steamed milk.
+Enjoy the radiating warmth, the foam topping, and a balanced spicy infusion of clove and cinnamon.